Kaanathaya Penkutty

 Kaanathaya Penkutty is a 1985 Indian Malayalam mystery thriller film, directed by K. N. Sasidharan.
 The film follows the mystery of a missing girl, featuring Bharath Gopi, Jayabharathi, and Mammootty.
 Thilakan and Jagathy Sreekumar also appear in prominent roles, while Ramachandran and V. K. Sreeraman play the investigators.
 The film has musical score by Jerry Amaldev.
 The film was based on a true incident that happened in Thrissur in the year 1979 where a girl went missing and the same revealed the illegal relationship of her mother.
 It was Sasidharan's second film after Akkare (1984).

 Plot

-Devadas Menon (Bharath Gopi) and wife Bhavani (Jayabharathi) lodge a complaint at a local police station that their daughter Mini was missing since she left home for a school excursion and after their tour bus was involved in an accident.
+Devadas Menon and wife Bhavani lodge a complaint at a local police station that their daughter Mini was missing since she left home for a school excursion and after their tour bus was involved in an accident.
 The police start the investigation and soon find the dead body of said girl near the local railway track passing through the village.
 Some half-burnt cigarettes and a matchbox were also found nearby.
 The police confirm it as a murder and that no evidence of rape or theft was found.